 Recommended previous knowledge

-10 credits with FYS4430 – Condensed matter physics II
+- 10 credits overlap with FYS4430 – Condensed Matter Physics II.

-Final oral exam counts 80% in the grading.
+Final oral exam which counts 80% towards the final grade.

 Examination support material

 No examination support material is allowed.